Telmo465/FEUP-PLOG/README.md

     ]
     ```
  **Player**
- * Each player and empty cells are represented by a string.
-One colour is assigned for each player, 'Red' and 'Black'.
-A empty cell is just a space, " " .
+ * Each player and empty cells are represented by an atom.
+Each player gets assigned with a color, black or red.
+An empty cell is just a space, " " .
+ * To improve interface usability, we write the current player in the display_game predicate.
+ *
+ **Game Loop**
+ * In Gekitai, the player with the black pieces starts first, followed by the player with the red pieces, beginning a game loop that lasts until the end of the game.
+ * The processing of the game loop is done in the following way:
+	- Initially, we call the predicate initial(GameState), to initialize an empty board, and assert that the player with the black pieces goes first;
+	- Inside the loop section, we retrieve information containing the current player and board;
+	- Call the "playMove" predicate, responsible for replacing empty cells for "X" or "0" cells, depending on the player;
+	- Receive information about the next player from "playMove";
+	- Finally, every iteration of the loop displays the current state of the board.
+* The loop repeats itself until one of the players win (this verification is not yet implemented in the source code).

 **GameStates**
  * **Initial Situation**